Twitter Stock Analysis (NYSE:TWTR)

 Should you sell TWTR stock?

-- Twitter posted an average Net loss of -18.1% in the last twelve months.
+- Twitter registered an average TTM Net loss of -17.7%.

 Twitter has been a momentum stock as can be seen from Twitter stock price history, driven more by market sentiments and expectations of future growth and buyouts, rather than financial strength.
 Our Twitter share analysis indicates a very risky proposition with very high price to sales ratio and non-existent price to earnings ratio, as Twitter is yet to report any net profits.
 Our stock analysts find twitter stock to be a very risky proposition.